hitesh911/Flutter-dev-tasks/README.md

 ## Deadline

-Please complete the task and submit your solution within 1-3 days.
+Please complete the task and submit your solution within 1-3 hours.